pingcap/docs/quick-start-with-htap.md

 > **Note:**
 >
-> The steps provided in this guide are ONLY for quick start.
+> The steps provided in this guide is ONLY for quick start in the test environment.
 For production environments, [explore HTAP](/explore-htap.md) is recommended.

 ## Basic concepts